 Here’s a quick breakdown of our top choices:

-• Automated customer service: Five9 and Nextiva make customer service more efficient with self-service tools and intelligent bots
+• If you need automated customer self-service: Five9 and Nextiva make customer service more efficient with self-service tools and intelligent bots

-• Agent assistance and coaching: Dialpad and RingCentral use AI for live-agent support and supervisor assistance
+• If you need agent assistance and coaching: Dialpad and RingCentral use AI for live-agent support and supervisor assistance